rgeraldes24/solc/docs/yul.rst

 E takes two state objects and the AST node and returns two new state objects and a variable number of other values.
-The two state objects are the global state object (which in the context of the EVM is the memory, storage and state of the blockchain) and the local state object (the state of local variables, i.e. a segment of the stack in the EVM).
+The two state objects are the global state object (which in the context of the ZVM is the memory, storage and state of the blockchain) and the local state object (the state of local variables, i.e. a segment of the stack in the ZVM).

 If the AST node is a statement, E returns the two state objects and a "mode", which is used for the ``break``, ``continue`` and ``leave`` statements.